IgniteUI/igniteui-docfx/README.md

 npm run build
 ```

-The build script produces a folder called _site at the root of the projects
+The build script produces a folder called _site at the root of the project.